openstack-k8s-operators/os-diff/README.md

 ### Add service

-If you want to add a new Openstack service to this tool follow those instructions:
+If you want to add a new OpenStack service to this tool follow those instructions:

-* Convert your Openshift configmap to a GO struct with: https://zhwt.github.io/yaml-to-go/
+* Convert your OpenShift configmap to a GO struct with: https://zhwt.github.io/yaml-to-go/
 * Create a <service-name>.go file into pkg/servicecfg/
 * Paste your generated structure and the following code: